 How should I maintain my Shire wooden playhouse?

 Is planning permission required for my Shire children's playhouse?

-Summer Play Houses is a leading UK retailer of childrens playhouses including Shire Playhouses and other top brands.
-Established in 1981, our retail display site in Norwich, Norfolk is open 7 days a week.
+Summer Play Houses is a leading UK retailer of childrens playhouses including Shire Playhouses and other top brands, established in Norwich, Norfolk since 1981.